U.S. household debt increased by $1 trillion in 2021, the most since 2007

 "The aggregate balances of newly opened mortgage and auto loans sharply increased in 2021, corresponding to increases in home and car prices," Wilbert Van Der Klaauw, senior vice president at the New York Fed, said in a statement.

-Over $4.5 trillion in mortgages were originated in 2021, reaching a historic high for the report, which launched in 2000.
+Over $4.5 trillion in mortgages were originated in 2021, reaching a historic high for the database, which goes back to 1999.
 Mortgage balances increased by $258 billion in the fourth quarter to $10.93 trillion at the end of December.

 Auto loan originations returned to pre-pandemic trends but loan amounts increased in response to rising car prices, New York Fed researchers said.
 "As car prices have soared, buyers have borrowed more to finance the additional cost," researchers wrote in a blog post published on Tuesday.